 A four-time first-team All-SEC quarterback is a no-brainer on this list.
 Hodson led LSU to two SEC Championships in 1986 as a freshman and again in 1988 as a junior.
 Way ahead of his time, Hodson became the first quarterback to throw for more than 60 career TDs, and he was the third QB in NCAA history to finish all four seasons with over 2,000 passing yards.
 Hodson's Tigers never reached the pinnacle of the NCAA, but he still finished with one of the conference's best careers.

-Even with today’s pass-happy style of football, Hodson’s 69 career touchdown passes was tied for 18th in SEC history before Tagovailoa and Burrow pushed him down the list.
+Even with today's pass-happy style of football, Hodson's 69 career touchdown passes was tied for 18th in SEC history before Tagovailoa, Burrow, Kellen Mond and Jake Fromm pushed him down the list at 22nd.

 13. Steve Spurrier, Florida